HackTJ/portal/README.md

 Alternatively, a PyCharm run configuration can be found in `.run/`.
 This should automatically be detected when opening the project.

+## Security and Access Control

+### Email Whitelisting

+The portal uses email whitelisting to control access to the application.
+There are three levels of whitelisting:

+1. User Whitelist (`user_email_whitelist.txt`): Controls basic access to the portal
+2. Team Whitelist (`team_email_whitelist.txt`): Identifies HackTJ team members with elevated permissions
+3. Admin Whitelist (`admin_email_whitelist.txt`): Designates administrative users

+Whitelist files should be placed in the `secrets/` directory.
+The system will function without these files, but access will be restricted in production unless whitelisting is explicitly disabled.

+Configuration options:
+- `SOCIAL_AUTH_FORCE_USE_WHITELIST`: Forces whitelist checking even in development
+- `SOCIAL_AUTH_FORCE_IGNORE_WHITELIST`: Disables whitelist checking (use with caution)

+### Permissions Model

+The portal implements a hierarchical permissions system:

+1. Regular Users (`is_participant`):
+   - Can create one project
+   - Can view their own project
+   - Cannot modify submitted projects
+   - Cannot access admin features

+2. Team Members (`is_team`):
+   - Elevated access to manage the event
+   - Can view all projects
+   - Can manage categories and locations
+   - Identified through team whitelist

+3. Staff (`is_staff`):
+   - Access to Django admin panel
+   - Requires explicit staff status
+   - Additional permissions needed for specific admin features

+4. Superusers (`is_superuser`):
+   - Full system access
+   - Can manage all aspects of the portal
+   - Should be limited to technical administrators

+Custom permission properties:
+- `is_admin`: Either a superuser or team member
+- `is_admin_admin`: Both an admin and staff member

 ## Apps overview